PJM Glossary

 Percentage Internal Resources Required

-Determines the amount of resources located in an LDA that must be committed to an FRR Capacity Plan.
+Determines the amount of resources located in an locational deliverability area that must be committed to a fixed resource retirement capacity plan.

 Performance-Based Regulation (PBR)